ritaturk/xenko-docs/GUIDELINES.md

 The first paragraph above follows our recommendation conversational style.
 The second is a more academic style.
 You see the difference immediately.

+One the other hand, you should be careful not to become too much colloquial too.
-TODO @Arthur: you should probably add example of inapropriate too friendly langage  here too like "You gonna see", "We'll see", etc
+Expressions like "You gonna see", "We'll see", "We've" are to avoid.

 ##  <a name="Person"> Second Person </a>